unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 When you inscribe the glyph, choose _explosive runes_ or a _spell glyph_.

-**_Explosive Runes._** When triggered, the glyph erupts with magical energy in a 20-foot-radius sphere centered on the glyph.
+**_Explosive Runes._** When triggered, the glyph erupts with tek energy in a 20-foot-radius sphere centered on the glyph.
 The sphere spreads around corners.
 Each creature in the area must make a Dexterity saving throw.
 A creature takes 5d8 acid, cold, fire, lightning, or thunder damage on a failed saving throw (your choice when you create the glyph), or half as much damage on a successful one.

 **_Spell Glyph._** You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
 The spell must target a single creature or an area.
 The spell being stored has no immediate effect when cast in this way.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
 If the spell requires concentration, it lasts until the end of its full duration.